graphql/graphql.github.io/src/content/learn/Learn-Queries.md

 }
 ```

 You can see how the above query would be pretty repetitive if the fields were repeated.
-The concept of fragments is frequently used to split complicated application data requirements into smaller chunks, especially when you need to combine lots of UI components with different fragments into one initial data fetch.
+The concept of fragments is frequently used to define data requirements of a UI component or utility, creating smaller composable chunks.
+This is especially beneficial when you need to combine lots of UI components with different fragments into one initial data fetch.

 ### Using variables inside fragments